 • Served as Clemson’s interim wide receivers coach for portions of the team’s bowl preparation in 2019 after Co-Offensive Coordinator/Wide Receivers Coach Jeff Scott was announced as the new head coach at USF.
 Scott returned after the early signing period to coach through the College Football Playoff.

-• Though in his first season as a full-time coach, he is entering his 11th overall season in a variety of roles at Clemson, including four as a player (2005-08), two as a graduate assistant (2014-15) and four as an offensive analyst (2016-19).
+• Though in his second season as a full-time coach, he is entering his 12th overall season in a variety of roles at Clemson, including four as a player (2005-08), two as a graduate assistant (2014-15) and four as an offensive analyst (2016-19).

-• In addition to serving as an offensive analyst, he added the role of assistant camp director in 2018.
+• In addition to serving as an offensive analyst, he served as assistant camp director in 2018 and 2019.